-The action feature on this Jabba is in the right arm, which when moved down, shoots the projectile out of the mouth.
+The action feature on this Jabba is in the right arm, which when moved down shoots the projectile out of the mouth.
 This time around the tail is not movable, but the head and both arms are.
 This version of the famous slug is the tallest and longest Jabba action figure released so far.
 It's also the first Jabba figure, which has the eyes painted on (instead of see-through plastic) and uses a rubber, soft-plastic for the outer body.

-One of the reasons as to why Hasbro didn't release this figure with a throne environment was probably because of the Jabba's Palace 3D diorama, which had been released one year prior in 1998.
+One of the reasons as to why Hasbro didn't release this figure with a throne environment was probably because of the Jabba's Palace 3D diorama which had been released one year prior in 1998.
 The fold-out cardboard showed the inside of Jabba's Palace and had its own throne section with enough room for Jabba to sit on.

-This Jabba, released 5 years after the "glob version", appeared to have a slightly bigger body (despite the exact same 1998 date stamp on the bottom as the "glob Jabba") and an all new head sculpt.
+This Jabba The Hutt figure was released five years after the "glob version" and it seemed to have a slightly bigger body (despite the exact same 1998 date stamp on the bottom as the "glob Jabba") and an all new head sculpt.
 The body was still soft-plastic, but much harder and sturdier than the "glob" version.
-The paint application on Jabba was also improved compared to the previously released figure, with some slob around the mouth, stronger colors and more painted details in the facial area.
+The paint application on Jabba was also improved compared to the previously released figure with slob around the mouth, stronger colors and more painted details in the facial area.
 It's also the only Jabba figure, which Hasbro gave eyelashes.

-Despite this Jabba being an overall nice representation of the character, it always felt unfinished due to the missing throne.
+Despite this Jabba being an overall nice representation of the character it always felt unfinished due to the missing throne.

 For more information, please take a look at our Clone Wars Jabba entry.

-For our detailed review of this Jabba The Hutt figure, have a look here please: Star Wars The Black Series Jabba The Hutt Review.
+For our detailed review of this Jabba The Hutt figure have a look here please: Star Wars The Black Series Jabba The Hutt Review.